Let’s be real: the truly useful things we remember forever are rarely the things we learn in the classroom.

 Better not to use any of these goodbye greetings in formal contexts, though.

 Our final words of farewell

-We all know uttering your first few words in German can be scary.
+We all know learning to say hello in German – and the first opening line that follows – can be scary.
 But having the tools to start a conversation is the first step to getting over it.